 Data is a powerful thing.
 It’s nothing we haven’t already heard.

-Tracking your recruiting efforts with data is essential, but what is even more powerful is what you do with the numbers you’re tracking and how you’re strengthening your organization with those numbers.
+Tracking your recruiting efforts with talent acquisition metrics is essential, but what is even more powerful is what you do with the numbers you’re tracking and how you’re strengthening your organization with those numbers.

-In our latest webinar, Lauren Ryan, Director of Talent Acquisition at Greenhouse, and Kirsten Davidson, Head of Employer Brand at Glassdoor, teamed up to share how they are optimizing their recruiting strategy through strategic headcount planning and recruiter capacity.
+In our latest webinar, Lauren Ryan, Director of Talent Acquisition at Greenhouse, and Kirsten Davidson, Head of Employer Brand at Glassdoor, teamed up to share how they are optimizing their talent acquisition strategy through strategic headcount planning and recruiter capacity.

 To listen to the full recording of our webinar, The Numbers Game: How to Use Data to Land Top Talent, click here!

-For this blog post, I’m going to dive into two areas that we don’t get to hear much about when it comes to recruiting data.
+For this blog post, I’m going to dive into two areas that we don’t get to hear much about when it comes to talent acquisition data.
 Read on to learn how you can improve your workforce planning and what that will mean for your recruiting pipeline.

-Recruiting has more in common with sales than you might think.
-Lauren took the sales model and applied it to recruiting.
-She noticed that month over month the recruiting requirements were changing and she wanted to create a more accurate headcount plan for the whole year.
+Talent acquisition has more in common with sales than you might think.
+Lauren took the sales model and applied it to talent acquisition.
+She noticed that month over month the talent acquisition requirements were changing and she wanted to create a more accurate headcount plan for the whole year.
 The ultimate goal was to end the year with a chart like this, showing steady growth all year long:

 To get this steady growth, you need to start internally.
 There may be some months—just like in sales—where you may not see this chart grow in a positive direction month over month, but that’s ok.
 Possible factors that could change the graph include hard-to-fill roles or time of year, like in November and December when fewer roles are open.